The Small Scale Trial

 Phase 3

-*(A Hubodometer is a device mounted on the axle of an automobile or other land vehicle that measures distance traveled)
+*(A hubodometer is a device mounted on the axle of an automobile or other land vehicle that measures distance traveled)

-** (Telematics is a method of monitoring cars, trucks, equipment and other assets by using GPS technology and on-board diagnostics (OBD) to plot the asset's movements on a computerized map.)
+** (Telematics is a method of monitoring cars, trucks, equipment and other assets by using GPS technology and on-board diagnostics to plot the asset's movements on a computerized map.)